Skip to main content

 DNA traces of these bacteria have been found in the synovial fluid of patients with RA, and prolonged antibiotic therapy against specific bacterial infections, as well as probiotic therapy, have been shown to be helpful with RA disease control.8 The intestinal microbiome is also implicated as a triggering or mediating factor in Grave’s disease, Hashimoto’s thyroiditis, multiple sclerosis, type 1 diabetes, systemic lupus erythematosus, and psoriasis.3

 Beyond autoimmune conditions, the activation of extraintestinal inflammation pathways may also be traced back to microbial activity in the gut.
-The flow of bacterial products to the liver in portal circulation can be a trigger of TLRs and a driver of chronic inflammatory liver conditions such as non-alcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).1 Links have also been made with pancreatitis, pancreatic cancer, and diabetes.1 Microbial DNA analysis of patients with atopic eczema, a chronic inflammatory skin condition, shows altered immune-modulatory properties compared with controls.11,12
+The flow of bacterial products to the liver in portal circulation can be a trigger of TLRs and a driver of chronic inflammatory liver conditions such as metabolic dysfunction–associated steatotic liver disease (MASLD), formerly known as non-alcoholic fatty liver disease (NAFLD) and metabolic dysfunction–associated steatohepatitis (MASH), formerly known as nonalcoholic steatohepatitis (NASH).12 Links have also been made with pancreatitis, pancreatic cancer, and diabetes.13-15 Microbial DNA analysis of patients with atopic eczema, a chronic inflammatory skin condition, shows altered immune-modulatory properties compared with controls.16,17

 Given that environmental factors, including diet and lifestyle, play an important role in shaping the gut microbiome, functional medicine provides the perfect opportunity to address dysbiosis and favorably impact the onset and progression of immune-related diseases.
-Learn more about clinical applications and the latest immune research from functional medicine experts at IFM’s Immune Advanced Practice Module (APM).
+Learn more about clinical applications and the latest immune research from functional medicine experts at IFM’s Immune Functional Medicine Advanced Practice Module® (APM).

-IFM educator Kara Fitzgerald, ND, is a clinician researcher for the Institute for Therapeutic Discovery and maintains a functional medicine clinic in Sandy Hook, CT.
-Romilly Hodges, MS, CNS, CN, is a nutritionist on the team of Dr. Fitzgerald.
+IFM educator Kara Fitzgerald, ND, is a clinician researcher receiving the Rosalind Franklin Society Special Award in Science in 2023 for her research.
+Dr. Fitzgerald also maintains a functional medicine clinic in Sandy Hook, CT.
+Romilly Hodges, MS, CNS, CNis a clinical nutritionist as well as a nutrition researcher, writer, and speaker.
 She has also served as teaching assistant to Deanna Minich, PhD, for the Certified Food & Spirit Practitioner Program and the Food & Spirit Advanced Detoxification Module, which are designed for professionals and incorporate both evidence-based nutrition and holistic well-being.

 New call-to-action